operaton/operaton/test-utils/junit5-extension-dmn/README.md

-# Camunda Platform DMN JUnit 5
+# Operaton DMN JUnit 5

 JUnit 5 extension that allows you to inject a DMN engine into your test.